OGRECave/ogre/Docs/src/rtss.md

 Before rendering of an object that uses generated shaders the system allows each sub render state to update the GPU constants associated with it.

 ## Main components {#rtss__components}
-The following is an partial list of components within the RTSS.
+The following is a partial list of components within the RTSS.
 These components are listed as they have great importance in understanding controlling and later extending the RTSS system.

 @par ShaderGenerator
 The ShaderGenerator is the main interface to the RTSS system.
 Through it you can request to generate and destroy the shaders, influence from what parts to create the shaders, and control general system settings such as the shading language and shader caching.